List of Star Trek: Strange New Worlds characters: Robert April

 Robert April (portrayed by Adrian Holmes) is a Starfleet admiral and the Enterprises first captain who is a mentor to Pike.

 April first appeared in the Star Trek: The Animated Series episode "The Counter-Clock Incident" (1974), which depicted him as an older white man voiced by white actor James Doohan.
 Additionally, the likeness of Star Trek creator Gene Roddenberry, also white, was used by Michael Okuda to create a photograph of April in The Star Trek Encyclopedia (1994).
 Explaining why Holmes, a black man, was cast in the role for Strange New Worlds, Myers said he and the other producers liked Holmes's performance and felt he had the gravitas to fill the character's "mythic" role.
 Myers also did not think that casting a black man would be a controversial change or take away from the character's appearance in The Animated Series.
 Okuda and "The Counter-Clock Incident" writer Fred Bronson both praised the casting of Holmes.

 Sam Kirk

-George Samuel "Sam" Kirk (portrayed by Dan Jeannotte) is a life sciences officer aboard the Enterprise and elder brother to future captain James T. Kirk.
+George Samuel "Sam" Kirk Jr. (portrayed by Dan Jeannotte) is a life sciences officer aboard the Enterprise and elder brother to future captain James T. Kirk.

 Myers said Sam and James Kirk are very different characters and the series would explore their complex relationship.
 Sam Kirk briefly appeared as a dead body in the Original Series episode "Operation -- Annihilate!"
 (1967), portrayed by James Kirk actor William Shatner with a fake mustache; Jeannotte's version retains the mustache.